cohstats/coh3-stats/README.md

 ## How to update the sitemap after adding new pages

+We should also run this after the patch update.

 1. Run `yarn build`
 2. Run `yarn sitemap`
 3. Check changes in `public/sitemap.xml`